 "No, no, maybe he was going to write about something else, and then covered up by finishing with that 'your friends' thing.
-That's a very suspicious ellipse."
+That's a very suspicious ellipses."

 "A what now?"

-"An ellipse.
+"An ellipses.
 That what a three period trail-off is called.
 I wasn't completely horrible at muggle schooling."

 "Low blow, but thanks for reminding me."